emarsden/dash-mpd-cli/README.md

 ## Features

 The following features are supported:

-- VOD (static) stream manifests (this application can't download from dynamic MPD manifests, that are used for live streaming and OTT television).

 - Multi-period content.
 The media in the different streams will be saved in a single media container if the formats are compatible (same resolution, codecs, bitrate and so on) and the